 Ownership of Course Materials (including, but not limited to, lectures, lecture notes and materials, syllabi, study guides, and web-ready content):

 Unless faculty members have used exceptional University resources to create course materials, they own the copyrights in the course materials they create.
 The current transition to remote teaching does NOT constitute a use of exceptional resources.
+When offered exceptional University resources, faculty will be offered a contract that outlines any licensing or copyright requirements.
+Faculty should discuss the options fully before signing the contract and accepting the resources.

 This means that only the faculty member and anyone to whom the faculty member has granted permission may reproduce, distribute or display (including digitally posting or uploading) course materials.
 See the University of California’s 2003 Policy on Ownership of Course Materials: http://copyright.universityofcalifornia.edu/resources/ownership-course-materials.html.